Listen as audio

 On the gaming front, the studio-level sound is matched by the wide soundstage, making directional sound reception entirely accurate.
 Moreover, the headband is made of plastic leather to offer plenty of cushions, even on wider heads.
 The clamps may hold tight at first, but they loosen up on subsequent usage.

 The Beyerdynamic DT Pro 990 may sport a professional sound, but they do have some niggles.
-One of them being the coiled 3m cable that cannot be replaced and is attached permanently.
+One of them is the coiled 3m cable that cannot be replaced and is attached permanently.

 Best Open Back Headphones for Gaming